Tryll/TeamFoundationServer/README.md

 **Design choices:**
-- TFS Branches are persistent, that is - TFS branch deletion is ignored and if requested again it will be reused by a merge operation.
+- TFS Branches are persistent, that is - TFS branch deletion is ignored but files are deleted.
+If requested again the git branch will be reused by a merge operation.

 ## License